akhilimadabathuni/ConServ/README.md

 ## Key Features

-*   **AI-Powered Instant Estimation:** Generate a complete project plan in seconds.
+*   **AI-Powered Instant Estimation:** Generate a transparent, data-driven starting point in seconds.
+*   **Human-in-the-Loop Negotiation:** A dedicated hub for collaborative planning with a project advisor.
-*   **Interactive Budget & Material Editor:** Adjust quantities and prices and see real-time cost impact.
+*   **Interactive "What-If" Analysis:** A shared sandbox for adjusting materials and seeing real-time cost impact.
-*   **Granular Floor-by-Floor Management:** View and edit costs and materials for each floor.
-*   **Undo/Redo & Bulk Editing:** A powerful and forgiving editing experience.
-*   **3D Project Visualization:** Watch your home being built with an interactive 3D model.
-*   **Live Project Dashboard:** A single source of truth for timeline, weekly updates, and support.
+*   **Live Project Dashboard:** A single source of truth for the homeowner and their human project manager.
-*   **AI-Powered Negotiation Coach:** Get real-time tips and analysis to negotiate effectively.
+*   **AI-Augmented Communication:** Get AI-powered tips to ask the right questions during negotiations.

 ## Tech Stack